Arie Altman, Ph.D

 halophila) adaptation to high salinity stress was carried

-found that The significant a salt stress tolerance of
+We found that salt stress tolerance of Thellungiella

-Thellungiella is achieved by a combination of† low levels of Na+ and Cl-
+is achieved by a combination of Na+ and Cl-

-uptake by the roots, and by the fact that even those levels of
+uptake by the roots, and even those levels of

 vacuole.
 Significantly high basal levels of several metabolites

 were found in Thellungiella, relative to the low levels